Charlotte Amdurer

-My mother Charlotte Amdurer, née Kohn, was born in Berndorf, Austria, in 1921.
-The family were patriotic Austrians who could be traced in Austria back to 1650.
-My grandfather and his brothers all fought for Austria in WWI.
+Charlotte’s family were patriotic Austrians who could be traced in Austria back to 1650.
+Judith’s grandfather and his brothers all fought for Austria in WWI.

-The story uses anecdotes from my mother and testimonies supplied by my Aunt Frieda to Steven Spielberg’s Shoah Foundation and to the Leo Baeck Institute.
+The story uses anecdotes from Judith’s mother and testimonies supplied by her Aunt Frieda to Steven Spielberg’s Shoah Foundation and to the Leo Baeck Institute.

 This is not the story of the death camps but of the role of the bystander who stood by and let evil things happen, paving the way for the Final Solution.